The man with $1 million was worried. He didn't know whether it would be enough.

 Chris Di Leva, multi-asset specialist for Harbour Asset Management, was able to reassure the "man with a million" by introducing him to a relatively new product – an income fund which uses retirees' capital to generate a regular income, investing the money with returns paid out at consistent intervals.

 "Compare that to term deposits these days – which is where a lot of retirees put their money when they take it out of KiwiSaver," he says.
-"Now you get 2.5-3 per cent before tax and many of us think, that rate may drift even lower with issues like the proposed changes to bank capital requirements."
+"Now you get 2.6 per cent before tax, which is about 20% lower than they would have got a year ago.
+People are going to get a shock when their term deposits mature."

 The income fund is designed so that the retiree gains a regular income, on top of superannuation, without eroding the capital value of the fund over the medium term.